goargus/logger/README.md

 2. Only one active period per entity at any time
 3. Periods automatically transition from active to locked at end date
 4. New periods are automatically created when previous period locks
-5. Periods are scoped to administrative terms
-6. When a term ends, all its reporting periods lock automatically

 ### Role-Based Access Control
 1. Activity types define which roles can submit them